+- Headache which persists or is severe.

+- Drowsiness leading to unconsciousness.

+- Irritability

+- Confusion and loss of concentration or amnesia for events before or after injury

-- Vomiting
+- Repeated Vomiting

 - Convulsions

 - Blurred vision

 - Weakness of limbs or irregular movement

+- Severe neck pain

-2.6 The Medical Centre publication: Head Injury, Advice from the Medical Centre will be given to a pupil who has sustained any type of head injury at the Main School, followed by Graduated Return to Play, RFU guidelines if required. (see publications at end of Handbook)
+- 2.8 The Medical Centre publication: Head Injury, Advice from the Medical Centre will be given to a pupil who has sustained any type of head injury at the Main School, followed by Graduated Return to Sport, RFU guidelines if appropriate.
+(Appendix resource 1 & 2)